TanGentleman/screenpipe-python-client/README.md

 # screenpipe-python-client

-I spent some time making a Python client for the Screenpipe API!
+The following is a Python client for the Screenpipe API!
 Should make it a lot easier for the community to troubleshoot/interact with the Screenpipe API more intuitively.
+The API reference in docs.md is based on the source code of https://github.com/mediar-ai/screenpipe/blob/main/screenpipe-server/src/server.rs.

+For developers, use screenpipe_client.py as an SDK for Python integrations.

 For instance, to check screenpipe status:
 ```bash